MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/confirm-proforma-invoice.md

         <tr>
             <td width="216" rowspan="2" valign="top">
                 <p>
-                    Invoicing an expense transaction without any edits on draft invoice.
+                    Invoicing an expense transaction without any edits on the draft invoice.
                 </p>
             </td>